gt-esports/gtesports-backend/README.md

 npx playwright test
 ```
 Create new tests in the tests folder following the ```${api_name}.spec.js``` format

+#### Rest Client (VSCode extension)
+You can directly test the API by using the client.rest file.
+You can use any file as long as its extension is `.rest`.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first